-State Early Intervention funds, as well as both federal preschool funds, IDEA 619/611-Component I, provide for comprehensive services to eligible young children ages three to five.
+State Early Intervention funds, as well as both federal preschool funds, IDEA 619/611-Component I, provide for comprehensive services to eligible young children ages three to school age.
 When the child has reached the year of kindergarten eligibility, does not enroll in any kindergarten program, and remains in Early Intervention until the age of beginners, the funding for Early Intervention services then becomes the responsibility of the resident school district.
-A separate accounting for state Early Intervention funds is required and commingling of state and federal funds is not allowed.